 Education is one of the most important investments you'll ever make.
 Don’t let the price tag be the only deciding factor.
 By choosing Manhattan College, a nationally-ranked leader in return on investment, you'll get the added value of a school that launches graduates to success.
 In addition, Manhattan College offers plenty of resources that can help you get the most for your money.
-Here are some ways to save on your tuition bill, making Manhattan College more affordable for you and your family.

 The best way to get a scholarship for college is to get good grades in high school.
 This includes your academic performance in high school and your SAT/ACT score.
 Your overall cumulative GPA in high school is very important, but so are your academic record and extracurricular activities.
 For example, if you excel in athletics, you might be eligible for an athletic scholarship.